 A dorsal root ganglion block / nerve root block / transforaminal injection may be a test to determine the source of your pain and / or to relieve your pain.
 If you get a period of sustained pain relief from the injection, it will help the doctor decide which procedure to do next.

 Can there be any complications or risks?

 There is also a small risk of allergic reaction to the contrast (X-ray dye) used to confirm the exact location of the needle.
-The steroid drug sometimes used in the injection can occasionally cause such problems as diahorrea and abdominal pain; this will resolve after a short period of time, however if it continues, consult your GP.
+The steroid drug sometimes used in the injection can occasionally cause such problems as diarrhoea and abdominal pain; this will resolve after a short period of time, however if it continues consult your doctor.
 The steroid can also cause flushing and redness to the face, which also will pass after a short period of time.
 Other risks could include an increase in pain, infection, bruising, bleeding or nerve damage

 Advice to be read before having a pain relief procedure